- It is safe to say that almost every company in the world has used Microsoft Teams at least once for collaboration and information-sharing purposes.

 1. Use headphones for 1 on 1 Teams discussions

-Using headphones while using Teams for 1 on 1 discussions is a quick solution for the problem.
+Using headphones while using Teams for 1 on 1 discussion is a quick solution to the problem.
 Just keep in mind that finding the best headphones to use in Teams calls can be a pain.

 Normally, dedicated hardware is recommended as it delivers better results than any microphone or speakers built into workstations.
 To make sure you’ve made a wise choice, make a test call with the desktop client.

 Click your picture in the top bar and select Settings, followed by Devices.
 Make sure that the right audio devices are selected for the test.
 Next, click Make a test call.
 Teams make the test call to a bot.